silnrsi/font-gentium/documentation/source/features.md

 ---
-title: Gentium Plus - Font Features
+title: Gentium - Font Features
 fontversion: 6.200
 ---

-Gentium Plus is an OpenType-enabled font family that supports the Latin, Cyrillic, and Greek scripts.
+Gentium is an OpenType-enabled font family that supports the Latin, Cyrillic, and Greek scripts.
 It includes a number of optional features that may be useful or required for particular uses or languages.
 This document lists all the available features.

 These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as small caps.
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](https://software.sil.org/fonts/features).

 *Please note that Graphite support has been removed in the current release, but continues to be available in the version 5 fonts.
 See our [Previous Versions archive](https://software.sil.org/gentium/download/previous-versions).*

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
-For a more concise example of how to use Gentium Plus as a web font, see *GentiumPlus-webfont-example.html* in the font package *web* folder.
+For a more concise example of how to use Gentium as a web font, see *Gentium-webfont-example.html* in the font package *web* folder.
 For detailed information, see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*